Arts & Entertainment Industries Management

-Recent internship placements include Atlantic Records, Live Nation; Jujamcyn Broadway Theatres; Disney Los Angeles & Orlando; Boosey & Hawkes; International Creative Management; McCarter Theater; MTV; Harry Fox Agency; Princeton Festival; and many more.
+Recent internship placements include Atlantic Records, Live Nation; Jujamcyn Broadway Theatres; Disney Los Angeles & Orlando; Boosey & Hawkes; International Creative Management (ICM); McCarter Theater; MTV; American Ballet Theatre, Broadway Green Alliance, LifeWater Foundation; and many more.

 Engaging top professionals through New York Networking.

 Recent site visits and meetings include Disney Theatricals; Atlantic Records; Carnegie Hall; Rodgers & Hammerstein; ASCAP; Madison Square Garden; The Public Theatre; The Recording Academy; The Guggenheim; Jazz at Lincoln Center; and NBC/Universal Television.

 Building community among majors and across the University.

 A Balanced, Integrated, Student-Centered Approach

 Arts & Entertainment Industries Management at Rider is unique among undergraduate programs in the country.
 It is specifically designed to fully integrate artistic and business components to instill real-world insight and skill-sets.
 A balance of theoretical and practical-across the curriculum and among the faculty-helps students understand foundational assumptions and theories and how to apply them in practice.

 Rider's commitment to the program is evidenced in designated space (the Arts Administration Center) and resources that afford our majors unique opportunities to enhance learning, build community and expand networking capacity.
 Resources support the student-run Arts Management Association, Arts Admin Ensemble, and a variety of networking and other events each year.

 Rounding out the degree is the general university requirements and a number of "free electives" which commonly are applied to minors or second majors in one of the arts disciplines or related administrative fields of interest (ie: marketing, event planning and production, business administration, etc.).